GSA/open-gsa-redesign/_apidocs/sam-entity-extracts-api.md

 <td>date</td>
 <td>This parameter allows users to select a specific date of the file that they wish to download.<br />
 Format: MM/DD/YYYY for Daily files; MM/YYY for Monthly files.<br />
-Default value, Most recent date, depending on fileType<br />
+Default value: Most recent date, depending on fileType<br />
 Examples: 04/06/2022; 04/2022
 </td>
 </tr>